-Table 2.1 - Certificate holder information 1 Composition of fishery client group on behalf of who the statement is provided Characterise the composition of the fishery client group, including cost sharing entities.
-Describe the relationship between cost sharing members of the fishery client group and the vessel owners and operators of the Unit of Certification (UoC). СН Anonymous society 2 Responsibility for labour regulation What management authorities and laws, including flag state authorities, control labour-related regulations in the unit of assessment area?
-How are laws enforced? СН We are governed by the Labor Code and controlled by the Labor Inspection 3 Risk identification and mitigation - Describe the processes, including government and certificate holder measures, that are in place in the UoC to identify and mitigate any risk of child and forced labour. СН Camanchaca Pesca Sur S.A., due to internal policies does not hire minors.
-4 Crew recruitment - Describe the typical methods used to recruit crew in the UoC and describe the migrant composition of crew if any. СН The hiring of the crew is directly and only of Chilean nationality 5 Engagement with fish worker groups - Where there is known engagement with fisher, migrant, and worker rights groups, describe how this occurs and the organisations engaged with workers in the Unit of Assessment (UoA). СН We are governed by the labor code and the requirements of the maritime authority 6 Crew contracts - Describe the nature of contracts or legal work agreements in place in the UoC and the issues addressed in such agreements. СН The contracts are issued considering all the requirements indicated in the Labor Code: income, working hours, benefits, food, transportation.
-Workwear.
-7 Audits and labour inspections - Describe any 3rd Party audits and certifications on labour, or labour inspections conducted within the UoC in the last two years. СН Labor inspection performs audits without prior notice to the facilities.
+Table 2.1 - Certificate holder information Composition of fishery client group on behalf of who the statement is provided Characterise the composition of the fishery client group, including cost sharing entities.
+Describe the relationship between cost sharing members of the fishery client group and the vessel owners and operators of the Unit of Certification (UoC).
+All licence holders in the Spencer Gulf prawn fishery are vessel owners.
+CH 2 Responsibility for labour regulation What management authorities and laws, including flag state authorities, control labour-related regulations in the unit of assessment area?
+How are laws enforced?
+Safe Work SA is South Australia's lead agency.
+Children under 16 cannot be employed during school hours, nor are they allowed to work at night, which precludes children from working in this industry.
+CH Work Safe SA have a unit of inspectors to carry out checks based on their intelligence and risk assessment.
+Fair Work Act 2009 - Federal and Fair Work Act 1994 - South Australian.
+3 Risk identification and mitigation Describe the processes, including government and certificate holder measures, that are in place in the UoC to identify and mitigate any risk of child and forced labour.
+Fair Work Act 2009 - Federal and Fair Work Act 1994 - South Australian. СН Work, Health and Safety Act 2012 - South Australia Crew recruitment 4 Describe the typical methods used to recruit crew in the UoC and describe the migrant composition of crew if any.
+N/A All crew are derived locally (Port Lincoln, Adelaide or Walarro), by "word of mouth" or local СН advertisement.
+5 Engagement with fish worker groups Where there is known engagement with fisher, migrant, and worker rights groups, describe how this occurs and the organisations engaged with workers in the Unit of Assessment (UoA). СН N/A. Legislation and civil law governs engagement practices.
+6 Crew contracts Describe the nature of contracts or legal work agreements in place in the UoC and the issues addressed in such agreements.
+Crew are provided share fishing agreements (legal contracts) with either the skipper or licence holder.
+Crew СН are provided opportunities to review the contracts.
+7 Audits and labour inspections Describe any 3rd Party audits and certifications on labour, or labour inspections conducted within the UoC in the last two years.